DominikSzczesniak/what-to-watch/README.md

 - Remove movies from the list.
 - Assigning covers to movies.
 - Saves cover files in "files" folder in project's directory.
+- Recommending movies based on configuration using external API.

 ## Planned improvements